To find out what new proposal is in the works for homeschool families in France, please see my post Homeschooling in France is in Danger?

 There is a lot of information out there about how to homeschool in the United States.
 One of the best resources is the Home School Legal Defense Association (HSLDA) which has compiled all the legal information necessary to homeschool in each of the 50 states.
 There are also a large number of websites and blogs dedicated to homeschooling in the United States.
+But learning how to homeschool in France is much more difficult.

 French Homeschooling Associations